- Read More

 |Top of the foot||Bottom of the foot|

 Dry skin on the top of the foot is usually due to a change in the environment of the normal skin.
 Normal skin requires us to drink plenty of water each day, particularly in the winter.
 So if we become dehydrated, the superficial layers of skin will begin to flake away (exfoliate) prematurely.
 We can contribute to this process by drying the foot with excessive soaking.
-For instance, Epsom Salts may be helpful in many foot conditions but repeated soaking will tend to strip away the normal oils found in the skin and dry the skin.
+For instance, Epsom Salts may be helpful in many foot conditions but repeated soaking will tend to strip away the natural oils found in the skin and dry the skin.
 That's why frequent soaking is discouraged in patients with diabetes or poor circulation.

 Many patients describe trying to treat dry skin by using over-the-counter skin moisturizing lotions with little to no success.
 That’s often due to the fact that the bottom of the foot is a common place for fungal infections.
 A chronic fungal infection, often called tinea rubrum, looks just like dry skin and often shows an erythematous (slightly red) base due to the inflammation caused by the fungus in the skin.
 Most importantly, when you see dry skin on the bottom of the foot, think fungus.